More About The Farm

 Bright Angel Farm is a family owned and operated farm.
 Our family takes great pride in maintaining a welcoming environment for individuals and families to pick their own fruit while exploring the farm and meeting the wonderful furry friends who call the farm ‘home.’

-Bright Angel Farm is home to four horses, Leo and J-J, the bunnies, many happy chickens and a few kitties.
+Bright Angel Farm is home to several horses, Leo the bunny, many happy chickens and a few kitties.

 Bright Angel Farm welcomes families from near and far.
 Plan to spend as much time as your schedule allows introducing your children to farm life.
 Depending on the day, they may be able to help groom the horses or even sit on them and go for a little ride.
 Please call ahead to arrange for grooming and riding.

 We have many cherry trees, table grapes and wine grapes.
 We cultivate all our plants as naturally as possible.
 Each year we open the orchard to allow anyone to come and pick their own tree or vine ripened fruit at minimal cost.
 Typically, the picking season starts in late June or early July and continues through until early September.

 Bright Angel Farm is located on a gently sloping hillside overlooking Swan Lake, at the north end of Vernon in the Okanagan Valley, BC.

 The Farm is our cherished home, where we live with our children and our other 'family', our many farmyard and household pets.

 Bright Angel Farm is set on 4 incredibly fertile acres where we have planted and nurtured a wonderful orchard.
 Each summer we invite everyone to join us to share in its abundance.